Online discussion series "60 Minutes"

 © ifo Institut / TU Dresden

 "Green" hydrogen is generally regarded as a substitute for fossil fuels.
 It is produced by electrolysis from renewable electricity and is therefore considered CO2-free.
 However, the technical hurdles for the widespread use of hydrogen for industrial processes are high: not only must a sufficient number of electrolysers be created, but the necessary network infrastructure and storage facilities are not yet available.
-In addition, the necessary infrastructure for importing hydrogen must also be created, as it will hardly be possible to cover demand in Germany from domestic sources.
-On May 29, 2024, Dominik Möst (TU Dresden, Chair of Business Administration, in particular Energy Economics) and Frithjof Staiß (Center for Solar Energy and Hydrogen Research Baden-Württemberg) discussed with Joachim Ragnitz (ifo Dresden and TU Dresden) whether a cost-effective and sufficient supply of hydrogen is possible.
+In addition, the necessary infrastructure for importing hydrogen must also be created, as it will hardly be possible to meet demand in Germany from domestic sources.
+Whether a cost-effective and sufficient supply of hydrogen is possible was discussed on 29.05.2024.

 WS 2023/24

-Germany is facing a variety of challenges.
-The need for financing is considerable, particularly for investments in climate protection and the energy transition.
+Germany faces many challenges.
+The financing requirements are considerable, particularly for investments in climate protection and the energy transition.
 The public infrastructure has a considerable investment backlog.
 Can these huge tasks be reconciled with the debt brake enshrined in the Basic Law?
 Do we need exceptions or adjustments to the debt brake?
 What role do special budgets play in this?
 How can sustainable financial policy succeed in this environment?

-Lars Feld (Walter Eucken Institute / Albert-Ludwigs-Universität Freiburg) and Jakob von Weizsäcker (Minister of Finance and Science, Saarland).
+Discussants: Lars Feld (Walter Eucken Institute / Albert-Ludwigs-Universität Freiburg) / Jakob von Weizsäcker (Minister of Finance and Science, Saarland) / Moderator: Christian Leßmann (TU Dresden, Faculty of Business and Economics)

 Summer semester 2023